freqtrade/freqtrade/docs/advanced-orderflow.md

 This guide walks you through utilizing public trade data for advanced orderflow analysis in Freqtrade.

+!!!
+Warning "Experimental Feature"
+    The orderflow feature is currently in beta and may be subject to changes in future releases.
+Please report any issues or feedback on the [Freqtrade GitHub repository](https://github.com/freqtrade/freqtrade/issues).

+!!!
+Warning "Performance"
+    Orderflow requires raw trades data.
+This data is rather large, and can cause a slow initial startup, when freqtrade needs to download the trades data for the last X candles.
+It can also cause increased memory usage.
+Please ensure you have sufficient resources available.

 ## Getting Started

 1. **Enable Public Trades:** in your `config.json` file, set the `use_public_trades` option to true under the `exchange` section.

 ```json
 "exchange": {
    ...
    "use_public_trades": true,
 }
 ```

 2. **Configure Orderflow Processing:** Define your desired settings for orderflow processing within the orderflow section of config.json.
 Here, you can adjust factors like:

 - `scale`: This controls the price bin size for the footprint chart.